hkevin01/eeg2025/README.md

   - Output: Single externalizing score per trial

 - **Metric:** NRMSE (Normalized Root Mean Square Error)
-  - Normalized to 1.0 baseline → **scores must be ≥ 1.0**
-  - Lower is better
+  - Lower is better (best scores on leaderboard: C1 0.89854, Overall 0.97367)
+  - Baseline reference point normalized to 1.0

 ### Critical Discovery
-**NRMSE is normalized to a 1.0 baseline**, meaning:
+**Our initial understanding: NRMSE normalized to 1.0 baseline**
-- Scores < 1.0 are mathematically impossible
+- We initially thought scores < 1.0 were impossible
+- Top leaderboard shows scores like 0.89854 (C1) and 0.97367 (overall)
+- **Reality:** Competition uses different normalization or our understanding incomplete
-- V10 C1 score of 1.00019 = only **1.9e-4 above baseline**
+- However, V10 C1 at 1.00019 is still an incredibly small margin = only **1.9e-4 above 1.0**
-- This tiny margin completely changed our strategy
+- This tiny margin completely changed our strategy regardless of normalization details

 ---